Frequently Asked Questions About Charter Schools and Special Education

 How do I apply for or enroll my child in a charter school?

 You can apply through My School DC – the common application and lottery for DC’s public school options.
-The common application includes many charters and DCPS.
-However, not ALL charter schools participate, so it’s best to call the school and ask about their application process.
+The common application includes most charters and DCPS.
+However, not ALL charter schools participate; check out this list to see which schools are participating.
+If you don’t see the one that interests you, contact the school and ask about their application process.

-Applications are usually available in December and due in February or March.
-If a charter school has more applicants than spaces, it is required to hold a lottery and maintain a waiting list.
-Once your child has been offered a space at the school, share copies of his/her IEP and evaluation reports.
-The school cannot require this information until you have been offered a space, and cannot make it a contingency to hold the space.
+This application process usually opens in December and closes in March (be sure to check My School DC for deadlines).
+Once your child has been been enrolled, share copies of his/her IEP and evaluation reports.
+The school cannot require this information until your child is enrolled, and cannot make it a contingency to hold their seat.